 Take the side-street, avoid the crowds, wander by the river, stop to listen to the Christmas carolers and head up to the castle at night to take in everything Prague Xmas has to offer.

 Not just in Europe for the glorious Old Town of Prague and it’s incredible Christmas Markets?
 Here are some great other guides and cities to continue on your Euro Trip From Prague.
 Make sure you get your Eurail train ticket before you enter Europe for big savings and the freedom to hop-on and off almost any train in Europe on a whim!
 What could be better right!

-Budapest – The joint capital with Vienna under Austro-Hungarian rule, Budapest is famed for it’s ruin pubs, cheap prices, spa culture and Parliament building.
+Budapest – The joint capital with Vienna under Austro-Hungarian rule, Budapest is famed for its ruin pubs, low prices, spa culture, and Parliament building.
 Find out everything you need to know for the perfect Budapest weekend away!

-Romania – Ok, so it’s one country over but Romania is probably one of my favourite countries in Europe and deserves to be on every adventure travellers bucket list.
+Romania – Ok, so it’s one country over, but Romania is probably one of my favorite countries in Europe and deserves to be on every adventure travelers bucket list.
 Not convinced?
-See these 50 incredible places you can’t miss on a epic Romania road trip and then tell me I am wrong!
-And then of course your only a short hop to Chișinău, Europe’s ugliest capital!
+See these 50 incredible places you can’t miss on an epic Romania road trip and then tell me I am wrong!
+And then, of course, you’re only a short hop to Chișinău, Europe’s ugliest capital!

 A special thanks to Hotel Josef – the best place to stay in Prague – for helping me with my stay, including hosting me and providing plenty of great local hints and tips that you can find included above.
 As always all opinions are my own and was in love with Prague even before my most recent stay!